suessflorian/postgres-logical-replication/README.md

 - `checkpointer` hard limit (max 2min) adhering dirty buffer flusher at intervals. **pauses everything**, figures out what it can and can not flush.
 - `background writer` flushes based on LRU algo increasing clean pages to go around cheaply.

+_Note: WAL files track changes done to the entire cluster_

 ## Streaming these WAL files (principle behind backups)

-Postgres exports a utility [`pg_receivewal`](https://www.postgresql.org/docs/14/app-pgreceivewal.html) that acts as a read once, immutable [message queue](https://en.wikipedia.org/wiki/Message_queue) allowing you to _stream_ these wall files to.. anywhere (for example archiving).
+Postgres exports a utility [`pg_receivewal`](https://www.postgresql.org/docs/14/app-pgreceivewal.html) that kinda like a [message queue](https://en.wikipedia.org/wiki/Message_queue) allowing you to _stream_ these wall files to.. anywhere (archiving reasons, backups, replicating via forward rolling on the WAL files).

 ```
  % docker-compose exec postgres bash